-The City owned district energy utility, LEC, has been in operation since 2004 following the enactment of Bylaw 7575, creating the energy service.

-REPORT: LONSDALE ENERGY CORP. - 2018 RATE REVIEW AND BYLAW AMENDMENT PAGE 2 OF 10

-LEC currently provides heating and cooling services to 73 buildings, totaling more than 5.25 million square feet of building area.
-This includes more than 4,500 residential units, a 106 room hotel, numerous offices, commercial outlets, a school, hospital buildings, and various municipal buildings.
-LEC operates in three separate service areas (Lower Lonsdale, Central Lonsdale and Harbourside / Marine Drive) and is in the process of inter-connecting these service areas with distribution piping.
-The interconnection will allow LEC to transfer energy from alternative energy sources throughout its distribution network.
-LEC has completed the construction of the pipe that connects Central Lonsdale and Harbourside / Marine Drive along West Keith Road as well as half of the piping to connect Central Lonsdale and Lower Lonsdale through St. Georges Avenue.
-For pressure equalization purpose, a Network Transfer Station will be added on each connection to complete those projects in the coming months.
-LEC provides energy to these service areas through 9.5 km (trench pipe) of underground distribution piping connected to 8 Mini-Plants, with a total energy capacity of approximately 26.1 MW.
+LEC has been in operation since 2004 following the enactment of Bylaw No. 7575, creating the energy service.
+LEC currently provides heating and cooling services to 79 buildings, totaling more than 5.85 million square feet of building area.
+This includes approximately 5,000 residential units, a 106 room hotel, numerous offices, commercial outlets, a school, hospital buildings, and various municipal buildings.
+LEC operates in four separate service areas (Lower Lonsdale, Central Lonsdale, Harbourside / Marine Drive, and Moodyville), which are being interconnected this year.
+Interconnection allows LEC to transfer energy from its various plants and alternative energy sources throughout the entirety of its distribution network.

 LEC is continuously exploring new ways to innovate and increase the sustainability of its district energy system.
-Currently, LEC is using alternative energy sources including a hydronic solar panel array on the roof of the Library, a geo-exchange field under and around the School District 44 head office, as well as recovery of rejected heat from the cooling process used in LEC's cooling customer buildings.
-These sources are used in priority and directly offset energy that would otherwise be generated by using natural gas fired boilers in LEC's system.
+Currently, LEC is producing thermal energy from the following alternative energy sources: a hydronic solar thermal panel array on the roof of the Library, a geo-exchange field under and around the School District 44 head office, as well as recovery of rejected heat from the cooling process for LEC's cooling customer buildings.
+These sources are used in priority and directly offset energy that would otherwise be provided by using natural gas fired boilers in LEC's system.

 In addition to these sources, on October 5, 2017, LEC entered into an agreement with GVS&DD to purchase thermal energy by recovering heat from the treated sewage at NSWWTP.
-The plant is currently under construction at Pemberton Avenue and West 1st Street and heat delivery would be expected to commence in 2021.
-Based on the agreement, GVS&DD is to install heat pumps inside NSWWTP to capture the heat and deliver it to LEC's district energy system at a temperature meeting the system's requirements.
-LEC is to design and build the distribution system connecting the NSWWTP to LEC's existing network.
-GVS&DD has estimated that GHG emissions will be reduced by 7,200 tonnes per year, greatly reducing greenhouse gas emissions within the community.
+The plant is currently under construction at Pemberton Avenue and West 1st Street and heat delivery is expected to commence in 2021.
+Based on the agreement, GVS&DD will install heat pumps inside the NSWWTP to capture the heat and deliver it to LEC's district energy system at a temperature compatible with the system's requirements.
+LEC is to design and build the distribution system connecting the NSWWTP to LEC's network.
+GVS&DD has estimated that greenhouse gas (GHG) emissions will be reduced by 7,200 tonnes per year, greatly reducing GHG emissions within the City.

-Finally, LEC has received a grant from FortisBC to cover a significant portion of the hiring cost of a Senior Energy Specialist to complete a Hydrogen Injection Study that could displace some, if not all, the natural gas currently consumed by LEC.
+Finally, LEC received a grant from FortisBC to cover a significant portion of the hiring cost of a Senior Energy Specialist to complete a Hydrogen Injection Study that could displace some, if not all, the natural gas currently consumed by LEC.
+The study was completed in March 2019 and the results are being reviewed by LEC and FortisBC.